Kāma Is Conceptual Lust—Objects Are Innocent: A Penetrative Analysis of Kāma in Early Buddhism Reflections by Bhante Dr. Chandima Skip to main content

 This very Noble Eightfold Path is the way leading to the cessation of sensual pleasures: Right View, Right Intention, Right Speech, Right Action, Right Living, Right Effort, Right Mindfulness, Right Concentration.

-- Freedom from kāma is not achieved by willpower alone — it requires the cultivation of the path, integrating wisdom, ethics, and meditation.
+• Freedom from kāma is not achieved by willpower alone — it requires the cultivation of the path, integrating wisdom, ethics, and cultivation.

 8. The Noble Disciple Fully Understands Kāma